Man faces charges in incident that required staples to close laceration - Salisbury Post

 On Wednesday, deputies with Rowan County Sheriff’s Office arrived at an Oakmont Court home looking for Bolt.
 The sheriff’s office said deputies were voluntarily allowed to search the home after being told Bolt was not there.
 Bolt was discovered in a closet and arrested.

-As a result, officers charged Cheryl Bolt McLeod, 57, and Dedrick Jaiquezz Daniels, 19, were arrested and charged with misdemeanor resisting, obstructing and delaying an officer.
+As a result, officers charged Cheryl Bolt McLeod, 57, and Dedrick Jaiquezz Daniels, 19, with misdemeanor resisting, obstructing and delaying an officer.

 New charge added for man accused of child abduction